Skip to main content

 • "organization=1:account=2:namespace=*" makes the service visible to all namespaces under account 2.

-• attributes: describes the configuration required for the service in a JSON schema format.
+• attributes: Describes the configuration and layout of the service using JSON Schema.